KiyokaYamazuki 山附貴世香

 How long does it take to design an object from beginning to end?

-It depends on the project, but it takes about 1-2 weeks from idea to production to completion.
+It depends on the project, but for something simple it takes about 1-2 weeks from idea to production and completion.

 What was your most important job experience?